billybobc1210/Leetcode/README.md

-This repository is intended to contain a collection solutions to various Leetcode problem solutions using Java, Kotlin and Python (maybe other languages will be added later).
+This repository is intended to contain a collection of solutions to various Leetcode problem solutions using Java, Kotlin and Python (maybe other languages will be added later).